Spurious-Aware Prototype Refinement for Reliable Out-of-Distribution Detection: Introduction

 Recent research on OOD detection aims to ensure the reliable deployment of DNNs~\cite{MSP,ODIN,MD,OE,energy}.
 Despite many effective methods, their robustness can be undermined by \emph{spurious correlations in the training data}~\cite{main_ref}.
 Studies indicate that models often rely on features that are statistically informative but not causally representative of the object itself~\cite{beery2018recognition,geirhos2018imagenet,DR}.
 These misleading cues can act as shortcuts, allowing models to achieve high accuracy without learning the core, causally relevant features~\cite{shortcut}.
 While spurious correlations have been well-explored in classification tasks~\cite{DR, Lastlayer, wg3}, their impact on OOD detection remains underexplored.
 Recently, \cite{main_ref} underscores the impact of spurious correlations on OOD detection and introduces a formalization that categorizes OOD samples into two types: spurious OODs (SP-OODs), which contain spurious attributes but lack core features, and non-spurious OODs (NSP-OODs), which lack both attributes and align with the traditional OOD setting.
 Figure~\ref{fig:intro:data_example} shows an example of this problem setting.

 Recent efforts to mitigate spurious correlations in OOD detection can be grouped into several broad categories.
 Outlier Exposure (OE) techniques reduce reliance on spurious correlations by incorporating synthetic OOD samples in their training~\cite{Ronf, kirby, imood, backmix}.
 Other methods focus on modifying training objectives to explicitly discourage models from depending on spurious features~\cite{rw, nsed}.
-However, these methods typically require extensive training and the generation of OOD data.
+However, these methods usually require retraining and generating additional OOD data.
 In contrast, several \emph{post-hoc} approaches have been proposed that bypass the limitations of training-heavy approaches and offer fast and light alternatives~\cite{pr, cover, MCM, dai-etal-2023-exploring, neglabel, CMA}.
-Despite their promise, these methods are often evaluated on limited synthetic datasets and backbones, or rely on multiple modalities.
+Despite their promise, these methods are often tested on limited synthetic datasets or specific backbones, and some rely on multiple modalities.

 To address these limitations, we propose \textbf{S}purious-Aware \textbf{P}rototype \textbf{R}efinement for Reliable \textbf{O}ut-of-Distribution \textbf{D}etection (SPROD) for robust OOD detection, especially in the presence of unknown spurious correlations.
 It follows a three-stage process: (1) initial prototype construction, (2) classification-aware prototype calculation, and (3) group prototype refinement.
 SPROD can be easily applied to any pretrained feature extractor without fine-tuning on target datasets, offering a straightforward, hyperparameter-free approach that is both efficient and adaptable across diverse OOD detection tasks.
 Moreover, our work offers a comprehensive evaluation of OOD detection in the presence of spurious correlations, benchmarking existing methods across multiple challenging datasets, including Waterbirds~\cite{sagawa2020distributionallyrobustneuralnetworks}, CelebA~\cite{CelebA}, UrbanCars~\cite{UrbanCars}, Spurious ImageNet~\cite{neuhaus2023spuriousfeatureslargescale}, and the newly introduced Animals MetaCoCo.
 SPROD achieves state-of-the-art performance and consistently exhibits robust behavior across a wide range of benchmarks and experimental conditions.
 The main contributions of this work are as follows: